paulbradshaw/python_demo/tryjupyter.md

 `ls`

 This will list the files and folders in the current directory - and you should see the same list that you saw on the main try.jupyter.org page.
 [For more on command line see my GitHub repo](https://github.com/paulbradshaw/commandline)

+You can create Python files in Try Python in the same way by clicking on **New** and selecting the type of Python file you want to create (2 and 3 are different versions of the language).

+You can then run that file in Terminal by typing `Python` followed by the name of the file including `.py`.

+Note that some libraries won't import properly in your Python file, including common scraping libraries like `lxml.html` and `scraperwiki`.
+[To add those](http://support.datascientistworkbench.com/knowledgebase/articles/600735-how-do-i-install-additional-libraries-in-my-notebo) you need to go into Terminal and run `pip install` followed by the name of the library.